 After developing heliography and the First Photograph, Niépce traveled to England where he showed his invention to botanical illustrator Francis Bauer at the Royal Botanic Gardens, Kew.
 Bauer recognized the importance of Niépce's work and encouraged him to write about his invention for a presentation to the Royal Society.
 Although his proposal was rejected, Niépce left his handwritten memoir and his heliograph specimens (including the First Photograph) with Bauer, who dutifully inscribed the gifts, labeled them 1827 (the year of their presentation to him), and set them aside.

 During the nineteenth century, the First Photograph passed from Bauer's estate through a variety of hands.
 After its last public exhibition in 1905, it slipped into obscurity.
-In 1952, the photo-historian, Helmut Gernsheim, was able to relocate the First Photograph when he was contacted by the widow of Gibbon Pritchard, who had found the Niépce heliograph in her husband's estate after his death.
-He verified the photograph's authenticity, obtained it for his collection, and returned Joseph Nicéphore Niépce to his rightful place as the first photographer.
+In 1952, photo-historians Helmut and Alison Gernsheim were able to locate the First Photograph when they were contacted by the widow of Gibbon Pritchard, who had found the Niépce heliograph in her husband's estate after his death.
+The Gernsheims verified the photograph's authenticity, and obtained it for their collection.

 The text on the following five pages was written by Joseph Nicéphore Niépce as an introduction to his heliographic process.
 The original document, written in French, can be found amongst the images to the left.